cj1128/handmade-hero/README.md

 - Move camera when player moves
 - Fix clipping problem in our bitmap drawing
 - Check frame rate
-- Fix msvc pdb problem when hot reloading by create a lock file
+- Fix msvc pdb problem when hot reloading by creating a lock file

 ### Day 40: Cursor Hiding and Fullscreen